ndido98/revelio/docs/config-reference/experiment/neural-network.md

 The `epochs` argument specifies the number of epochs to train the model for.

 The `optimizer` argument specifies the optimizer to use.
-It has two keys:
-`name`, which contains the name of the optimizer, and `args`, which contains the arguments that will be passed when creating the optimizer.
+Its most basic configuration has two keys: `name`, which contains the name of the optimizer, and `args`, which contains the arguments that will be passed when creating the optimizer.
+There is a third argument, which is useful when fine tuning a pretrained model:
+`load_from_checkpoint` (default `true`), which specifies whether to load the optimizer state from the checkpoint or not.
+By default, the optimizer state is loaded from the checkpoint, so that the optimizer can continue from where it left off.
+If you fine tune with a different optimizer than the original one, this argument is automatically set to `false` and it is not necessary to specify it.
+If you fine tune with the same optimizer, but you want to change its hyperparameters (e.g. the learning rate), you must set this argument to `false` and specify the new hyperparameters in the configuration file.

+!!! warning
+    If you fine tune with the same optimizer, but you want to change its hyperparameters (e.g. the learning rate) and you forget to set `load_from_checkpoint` to `false`, the optimizer will continue from where it left off, and the new hyperparameters will be ignored, leading to unexpected results during training and validation.

 The `loss` argument specifies the loss function to use.
 It has two keys:
 `name`, which contains the name of the loss function, and `args`, which